7 Ways to Resolve Food Allergy Issues with Family and Friends

 Each time my son has had a reaction, we’ve learned from it.
 For example, when he drank from my glass of cow’s milk even though he had his own glass of rice milk, we created assigned seats at our kitchen table to eliminate confusion.

 When our attitude shows that we won’t tolerate even minor errors, we increase the odds that others, including our children, will hide mistakes from us.
-We need to forgive, use the teachable moments as lessons, and then move on.
+We need to forgive, and use the teachable moments in relationships as lessons.
+Then move on.

 6. They’re sad, too.